 - The Knight is the trained officer or soldier with a more optimistic outlook towards battle.
 He'll relish the opportunity to defend his lord, country or values in honorable combat.
 The Knight is frequently an Officer and a Gentleman.
 The main defining point behind The Knight is that he fights for something else, whether it's his country or his values.
-Depending on where the story falls on the Sliding Scale of Idealism Versus Cynicism, the Knight can get called out on his idealistic view of combat.
+Depending on where the story falls on the Sliding Scale of Idealism vs. Cynicism, the Knight can get called out on his idealistic view of combat.
+Frequently is The Ego or The Superego.

 - The Knave is the more pragmatic and cynical warrior.
 If he has military training, his relationship with The Knight will frequently be Captain Smooth and Sergeant Rough.
 More frequently, he will have self-taught combat abilities as a mercenary, smuggler, bounty hunter or other warrior.
 He's pretty much always an Anti-Hero.
-If he is The Hero, the pragmatism will likely be toned down to make him more likable.
+If he is The Hero, the pragmatism will likely be toned down to make him more likeable.
 The main defining point behind the Knave is that he fights for himself, at least initially.
 A badly done Knave can be prone to The Complainer Is Always Wrong.
+He may be The Id or The Superego.

 open/close all folders